 Our process goes beyond the traditional information available and applies the proprietary research conducted by our corporate, structured and emerging markets analysts.
 We believe the insights provided by our traditional research and Responsible Investment teams helps us to make better-informed decisions on sustainability for our clients.
 Over the years, our seasoned research analysts have developed a keen understanding of issuers' products and services, as well as the industries they operate within.
 When they need additional clarity on the sustainability of an issuers' operations, they utilize our Responsible Investment team to tap into decades of combined sustainability-specific expertise.

 Sustainable investing also requires a tailored approach for each fixed income sector and issuer type.
 Corporate, structured and sovereign issuers each present unique challenges that must be dealt with individually.
-For corporates, we assess the percentage of revenues and/or assets tied to sustainable initiatives to determine sustainability.
+For corporates, we assess the percentage of revenues, products and services, and/or assets, tied to sustainable initiatives to determine sustainability.
 For securitized, we look for collateral contribution or organizational support for sustainability.
 For sovereigns, we consider each country's capital usage, sustainability trends and health and wealth levels relative to its income per capita.
+For municipals, we evaluate the mission, mandate and revenue base of each issuer for alignment with sustainability trends.
 Irrespective of the issuer type, we also consider whether or not the issuer has material operations or outstanding controversies that are against sustainable initiatives.

 In the end, we assign issuers to one of five categories: Leader, Influencer, Improver, Neutral and Detrimental, which are based on the perceived level of alignment with the sustainability megatrends (Exhibit 2).
 Within our Sustainable Fixed Income strategy, the Leaders, Influencers and Improvers are eligible for investment candidates.

 Exhibit 2: A proprietary approach to categorizing issuers' sustainability profile